TheProdigyLeague/openapi-python-sdk/README.md

 **Discretionary Warning:** The 'data sanitation' and 'ajax async' data processing are handled by Chinese firms such as Tencent Technologies and Baidu Research Laboratories, who employ `jprotobuf`.
 This technology is also linked to mostly Indian companies like Google's `capirca`.
-Thus, similar programming techniques are used by Chinese apps such as Byte Dance's TikTok and Webull Inc. using CDNs `cloudfront-aws` and `akam`.
+Thus, similar programming techniques are used by Chinese apps such as Byte Dance's TikTok and Tencent's Webull Inc. using CDNs `cloudfront-aws` and `akam`.

 <img width="400" height="600" alt="tiktok-webull" src="https://github.com/user-attachments/assets/ec846352-9b8b-4f36-8719-f93d9586efe5" />